Know you’ve got to save some for the shoeshine boy…

 (There’s an amazing short clip on YouTube in which Simon and Nick hang out in a hotel room together while watching some of their old videos and dissolving into giddy hysterics.
 Here’s what Nick had to say about this mannequin business: “I had this idea, because we had to move things one frame at a time, it’d be much easier if we weren’t there to actually do this.”
 Simon, giggling almost too much to speak, cuts in: “Nick often comes up with these labor-saving ideas.
 ‘Oh, yes, let’s have dummies in the video instead of us!’”
 It’s not clear where this footage originally comes from, but it’s charming and delightful.)

 Alone in her house at last, the young woman answers the doorbell, only to have the doorknob turn into a grabby gloved hand.
 Angry red light seeps in around the door frame.
 In a burst of blinding red, the mannequin versions of the Durans reappear in her living room.
 Mannequin-Nick plays cat’s cradle with light, then shoots the light beam through Mannequin-Simon’s head; Mannequin-John catches the beam in a glass and pours it out to form a mirror.
 Apparently, this video took weeks to film.
 It’s not hard to see why, nor is it hard to see why the Durans were quick to embrace Nick’s labor-saving idea about using mannequins.
-For the poor female model, the filming process—one frame at a time, long exposures on each frame—must have been mind-numbingly tedious.
+For the poor model, the filming process—one frame at a time, long exposures on each frame—must have been mind-numbingly tedious.

 The young woman looks at herself in John’s mirror, captivated by her reflection.
 Considering her meaty role in a fairly high-profile music video, there’s a shocking lack of concrete information out there as to her identity.
 On the official Duran Duran website, the band members themselves, when grilled on the subject, could only summon up a hilariously vague and fuzzy idea that her name was maybe, possibly, something along the lines of Marla.
-A forum member on a Russian Duran Duran fansite claims the model’s full name is Marla Kay; while this claim is uncorroborated, it might well be accurate.
+A forum member on a now-defunct Russian Duran Duran fansite claimed the model’s full name is Marla Kay; while this claim is uncorroborated, it might well be accurate.
 There’s precious little information out there online on her, but I managed to scrounge up this tidbit: The first episode of MTV’s Andy Warhol’s Fifteen Minutes, which aired in 1985, features an appearance by a model named Marla Kay:

 Pretty sure that’s her.